dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 This section showcases top-performing vendors through key financial metrics: **Purchase Spend**, **Sales Revenue**, and **Gross Profit/Margin**.
 As noted earlier (<a href="#2-2-vendor">Section 2.2</a>), **DIAGEO NORTH AMERICA INC** consistently ranks highest, clearly standing out across all metrics.

-The bar charts visually rank vendor performance, making it easy to compare their contribution to Bibitor’s bottom line.
-In parallel, the "Top 10 Vendor by Freight % of Purchase" table surfaces shipping efficiency issues — revealing that some smaller vendors may have disproportionate freight costs relative to their order volumes.
+The bar charts clearly rank vendor performance, making it easy to compare their impact on Bibitor's profits.
+At the same time, the "Top 10 Vendor by Freight % of Purchase" table highlights shipping efficiency problems.
+It shows that some smaller vendors might have disproportionately high freight costs compared to the size of their orders.

 <!-----------------#-#----------------->
 ### c.
 Vendor Inventory Insights